larias95/desim-python/readme.md

 # DeSim (Discrete Event Simulator)

-A Discrete Event Simulation (DES) framework for modeling systems where state changes occur at discrete points in time.
+A Discrete Event Simulation (DES) library for modeling systems where state changes occur at discrete points in time.

 ## Description

-*to be added*
+**DeSim** is a flexible Discrete Event Simulation (DES) library built for modeling systems where state changes occur at specific points in time.
+At its core is a queue of events that governs how the simulation evolves, processing scheduled actions in chronological order to reflect changes in system state.
+This method allows **DeSim** to simulate dynamic environments with precision and efficiency, focusing computation only when activity occurs, and so, mirroring the complexity of real-world systems without imposing rigid structures.

+Using **DeSim** involves defining system behavior through object-oriented design.
+At the core of the library is a `DiscreteEvent` base class, which users extend to model specific types of events.
+Each derived event class encapsulates the logic needed to evolve the system, such as modifying state variables, scheduling future events, or interacting with other components.
+This design encourages clean separation of concerns and makes simulations more maintainable and reusable.
+By modeling system dynamics as a series of interacting event classes, **DeSim** allows users to build rich, modular simulations that are both intuitive and scalable.

 ### Features

 - 📦 OOP: Object-oriented paradigm was taken in mind in order to allow flexibility while modeling dynamic systems.
-- ⏱️ Discrete time: Time updates are based on occurrences of events, and not on delta times.
+- ⏱️ Discrete time: Time updates are based on occurrences of events, and not on `while True: update(deltatime)` approaches.
 - ⏩ Queue-based: Events are retrieved from a priority queue that sorts them based on their time of occurrence.
-- 🍃 Lightweight: DeSim has no external dependencies.
+- 🍃 Lightweight: **DeSim** has no external dependencies.

 ### Quick Example

+Suppose we want to model a store and the flow of customers that arrive over time.
+We can model this by implementing events like: *the store opened*, *a customer arrived*, *a customer is ready to pay and leave the store*, *the store closed*, etc. So, the execution of one *customer arrival* could lead to the next one, and also to generate an event for when *that customer is done*.
+We just need to override the `_run(self, env)` method from the `DiscreteEvent` base class to model all of those interactions.

 ```python
 from desim import DiscreteEvent, DiscreteEventQueue, run_to_end